nsahuastro/Cosmography_Inference/README.md

-This repository provides a code for
-1- extracting cosmology using distance ratio obtained from lens modeling using mcmc 2- joint constraints with other independent lensing studies 3- joint constraints with other classical probes of cosmology.
+This repository provides a python notebook (cosmology_using_Beta12_wCDM.ipynb ) for 1- inferring cosmological parameters using distance ratio obtained from lens modeling 2- joint constraints with other independent lensing studies 3- joint constraints with other classical probes of cosmology.

-The code is build upon the mcmc cosmology code by Pierre.

-Nandini Sahu added the following
-0- predicted cosmology using only Beta_12
-1- Probability distribution function of individual and joint constraints 2- 2D probability density plots and joint constraints from independent studies 3- 1D and 2D distribution plots.
+The code is reads mcmc chain obtained from lens modeling and 1- predicts/infers cosmological parameters using Beta_12 for two paradiagms Lambda CDM and wCDM 2- Obtains Probability distribution function of individual and joint constraints 3- Generates 2D probability density plots

-The current constraints are for the LCDM model and wCDM only, but I plan to add constraints for other general cosmological models as well.

-Please credit Pierre and Nandini if you are using this code.
-Thank you
+4- Calculats joint probability density combining AGEL1507 inference with constraints from other independent studies such Collett+14, SNe, BAO, and Planck.
+5- 1D and 2D probability distribution plots.

+Please cite Sahu et al. (2025, https://arxiv.org/abs/2504.00656) is you use the code or data form this repository.